-The Board has adopted the Corporate Governance Council's (CSG) recommended criteria for assessing Directors' Independence and by applying the criteria, the Board is satisfied that Paul Oneile is an independent Director.
+The Board has adopted the Corporate Governance Council's ("CGC") recommended criteria for assessing Directors' Independence and by applying the criteria, the Board is satisfied that the Deputy Chair, Mr Paul Oneile is an independent Director.

 The Board recognises the CGC's recommendation that the Chair should be an independent Director.
-Mr Warren McLeland, the Chair of the Board, is not an independent Director, the Board does not currently comprise of a majority of independent Directors.
-The Board believes that Mr McLeland is the most appropriate person to lead the Board as Chair and that he is able to bring quality independent judgement to all relevant issues falling within the scope of the role of Chair and that the Company as a whole benefits from his long standing business experience.
+Mr Warren McLeland, the Chair of the Board, is not an independent Director and the Board does not currently comprise of a majority of independent Directors.
+However, the Board believes that Mr McLeland is the most appropriate person to lead the Board as Chair and that he is able to bring quality independent judgement to all relevant issues falling within the scope of the role of Chair and that the Company as a whole benefits from his long standing business experience.

-Thorn's Board has recognised the present composition of Board is undersized and is continuing the process to recruit a further independent, suitably qualified Non-Executive Director.
+The Board has recognised the present composition of Board is undersized and is continuing the process to recruit a further independent, suitably qualified Non-Executive Director.

-Board Skills
+Board Skills & Matrix